-Always check with your car insurance provider and credit card company before renting a car as you may be eligible to offers and benefits.
+Always check with your car insurance provider and credit card company before renting a car as you may be eligible for offers and benefits.

 When and where to rent from

-An advance booking is always a better option than renting a car on the spot.
-An advance booking will allow you to pick the exact car you are looking for, whereas if you are doing it then and there you will have to opt for whatever is available at that given moment, also airport car rentals are quite pricey.
+A booking is always a better option than renting a car on the spot.
+A booking will allow you to pick the exact car you are looking for, whereas if you are doing it then and there you will have to opt for whatever is available at that given moment, also airport car rentals are quite pricey.

 Picking up your car